simonwep/pickr/README.md

     // If true, appendToBody will also be automatically true.
     useAsButton: false,

+    // Size of gap between pickr (widget) and the corresponding reference (button) in px
+    padding: 8,

     // If true pickr won't be floating, and instead will append after the in el resolved element.
     // Setting this to true will also set showAlways to true.
 It's possible to hide it via .hide() anyway.
     inline: false,